imkira/mobiledevice/README.md

 ### Get the UDID of the connected device

-This command is useful for using on other tools (like UIAutomator's "-w" parameter):
+This command is useful for using on other tools (like UIAutomator instruments's "-w" parameter):

 ```
 mobiledevice get_udid